By using this site, you agree to the Privacy Policy and Terms of Use.

 Separately on Monday, the US Agency for International Development announced it would provide an additional $4.5bn to the Ukrainian government to cover part of its budget deficit.
 The Ukrainian government will receive the first $3bn tranche of the new funds in August.
 Once they are dispersed, the US will have provided $8.5bn in direct budgetary support to Kyiv.

-A high mobility artillery rocket system The latest package will include additional ammunition for high mobility artillery rocket systems, or Himars © EyePress News/Shutterstock
+The latest package will include additional ammunition for high mobility artillery rocket systems, or Himars © EyePress News/Shutterstock

 Ukrainian forces have already regained some territory in the southern regions in recent months.
 However, neither side has gained much ground in a war of attrition that has amounted to bloody artillery duels, both in the south and in the far eastern Donbas region since Russian forces failed to capture the capital city Kyiv early in the invasion.